 17. Collapsible Sink For Camping

 A collapsible sink for washing dishes while camping might not be something you normally think about.
-But it helps you keep your dishes cleaned, and works great as a storage container for your clean dishes during the day.
+But it helps you keep your dishes clean, and works great as a storage container for your clean dishes during the day.

 18. Pocket Knife